xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 - fallback execution route

 **Why This Case Matters**
-This case shows that the atlas can handle runtime and deployment-level failures, not just language-level mistakes.
+This case shows that the Atlas can handle runtime and deployment-level failures, not just language-level mistakes.

 ---